ZhangMengyao0126/42_ft_printf-Notes/README.md

 Note: Although va_end may do nothing in some implementations, it is required by the standard to be called.

 ### About lib.a
-1.The file extension of an archive, which is a file that encapsulates all of the compiled object files (.o).
+1. The file extension of an archive, which is a file that encapsulates all of the compiled object files (.o).
 Archives are used for the modulargity of a program.
 Each archive can be treated as a module of the whole project.
-2.ar -rc *the name of the archive(.a)* *the object files the archive is going to encapsulate(.o)* 3.gcc main.o lib.a -o *the name of the executable*
+2.ar -rc *the name of the archive(.a)* *the object files the archive is going to encapsulate(.o)*
+3. gcc main.o lib.a -o *the name of the executable*

-### About different excutable files
+### About different executable files
 1.'a.out' is the default name of the executable on Unix-like systems.
 Note that .out is just part of the name, not a file extension.
 In fact, there is no specific file extension for executables on Unix-like systems.
-2.'.exe' is the file extension of the executable on Windows.Note the reason you get both of the test and the test.exe is that maybe your development environment is set up for cross-compilation.
+2.'.exe' is the file extension of the executable on Windows.
+Note the reason you get both of the test and the test.exe is that maybe your development environment is set up for cross-compilation.

 ### About Makefile
 #### Complication Process